 We may earn a commission when you click on the affiliate links in this post.

 This Restaurant-Style Mexican Rice is the perfect side dish for any Mexican meal.
-The rice has the rich flavor and slightly dry texture as the rice served in most Mexican restaurants.
+The rice has the rich flavor and slightly dry texture just like the rice served in most Mexican restaurants.
+It is a family favorite and must-have any time we are making Mexican food.

-If you’ve ever had that perfectly fluffy, slightly dry, and flavorful Mexican rice at a restaurant and wondered how to make it at home, I’ve got you covered!
+If you’ve ever had that perfectly fluffy, slightly dry, and flavorful Mexican Rice at a restaurant and wondered how to make it at home, I’ve got you covered!
 This recipe comes straight from a dear family friend from Mexico.
 She’s one of those incredible cooks who just knows how much of everything to add without measuring.
-So, after a bit of trial and error, I finally nailed down the perfect balance of flavors and textures—no guesswork needed!
+So, after a bit of trial and error, I finally nailed down the perfect balance of flavors and textures—just like your favorite Mexican restaurant and no guesswork needed!

 The secret to getting that perfect texture at home?
 Frying the rice in oil before cooking it.
 Trust me, it makes all the difference!
-Now, anytime we make tacos, enchiladas, or burritos, this Mexican rice is a must-have on the side.
+Now, anytime we make our Birria Tacos, Homemade Enchiladas, or Carne Asada Burritos, this authentic Mexican rice is a must-have on the side.
 It’s become a family favorite, and I can’t wait for you to try it too!

-Mexican Rice Ingredients You’ll Need
+Key Ingredients You’ll Need

-- Fresh cilantro – Stirred in at the end for a pop of color and freshness.
+- Fresh Cilantro – Stirred in at the end so it doesn’t wilt for a pop of color and freshness.

 How to Make Mexican Rice